rsrsps/btree/README.md

 ### [Insertion](https://github.com/3fps/btree/wiki/Insertion)

 The tree's insert operation expects a string-typed key and binary value.
-If the key already exists, the old value will be replaced with the new one
+If the key already exists, the old value will be replaced with the new one.
+The `Insert` function returns the byte-offset location of the new value.

     key := "name"
     val := []byte("John Appleseed")
-    err := tree.Insert(key, val)
+    valLoc, err := tree.Insert(key, val)

 ### [Find](https://github.com/3fps/btree/wiki/Find)
 To look for a value in the tree, a case-sensitive key is required.
 If the key does not exist (or soft deleted), it'll return `nil`: